Dynamic Discount Value Builder

 You can use the Formula builder utility with step-by-step dialogs to build the formula from element building blocks.

-First, select the Plus icon next to the discount value.
+First, click the Formula button next to the discount value.

 Then, begin to build your formula using the formula builder by choosing a type of operand followed by an operator.
-Use the X icon to delete a number or expression and the + icon to remove the number or expression.
+Click the X button to delete a number or expression and the + button to add a number or expression.

 To review your expression, choose Expression output